EverittGill/README-Generator/YourNewReadme.md

   npm test

   ## Usage
-  testing3
+  just this test

   ## Contributing
-  testing5
+  test 76

   ## Credits
-  testing4
+  asdf
-  testing 6
+  asdf
-  testing7
+  asdf

-  # Questions
+  ## Questions
-  For any questions reach out to me at testing 6 or at my GitHub testing4
+  For any questions reach out to me at asdf or at my GitHub asdf